Jakobson, Roman 1972. Motor Signs for 'Yes' and 'No'. Language in Society 1(1): 91-96.

 Keeping these points in mind, I shall move on to Jakobson's third chapter in which linguistics and biology cross.
 He opens the chapter by saying that biology is 'the science of life which embraces the total organic world - the different kinds of human communication become a mere section of a much vaster field of studies.
 This broader range may be entitled "ways and forms of communication used by manifold living things"' (1973: 44).
 It is here that he makes a vital distinction between human and animal communication, so that we may understand the difference between language and communication.
 Language is uniquely human, whereas communication occurs in both animals and humans.
 The creation of this definition is evident for us mainly through the intensive study and efforts of Sebeok in the area of human and animal communication, which we, like Jakobson, have come to understand.
 (Shintani 1999: 106)

-For my purposes it is relevant that humans have both language and (non-linguistic forms of) communication.
+and (non-linguistic forms of) communication.
 And semiotics, for me, is indeed an investigation into the forms and functions of communication.

 Jakobson now shifted to highlight what we can clearly view as an important idea, double articulation.
 Double articulation, as labeled by D. Bubrix in 1930 (Jakobson 1973: 44), is crucial to the study of biosemiotics because it not only further defines the uniqueness of the human language, but it also forms a very visible link to biology.
 Simply put, double articulation is the ability to create out of finite means something seemingly infinite.
 (Shintani 1999: 108)